 'Silver Shield' may be grown from seed sown indoors about 4-6 weeks prior to last spring frost date.

 Plectranthus argentatus, commonly called silver spurflower, is an upright-spreading, woody-based sub-shrub that is native to Australia.
 Although its flowers are somewhat showy, this plant is usually grown primarily for its attractive, fuzzy, gray-green foliage.
 As an annual foliage plant, it typically grows to 2-3' tall and to 3' wide.
 Ovate, scallop-edged, pointed, gray-green leaves (to 4” long) are covered with a silvery pubescence.
 Upright flower spikes (terminal racemes to 12" long) with tubular bluish-white flowers (each to 1/2" long) bloom in summer.

 Genus name comes from the Greek words plectron meaning spur and anthos meaning flower in reference to the spur-shaped flowers of some members of the genus.

 'Silver Shield' is more compact than the species.
 It typically grows to 24-30" tall and as wide.

 No serious insect or disease problems.
 Watch for mealybugs, scale and mites.
 Root rot and leaf spot may occur.
 For more information see: Problems Common to Many Indoor Plants

-'Silver Shield' is grown for its attractive foliage.
-In St. Louis, it is grown as an annual for beds, borders or containers.
-Good selection for large patio pots.
+Primarily grown for its attractive foliage.
+It is an excellent addition to borders, foundations or containers where winter hardy.
+In St. Louis, grow as an annual for part shade summer gardens or in containers.
+Good in large patio pots.
 Interesting houseplant.